About NYCI

 Our Goal

-• Address the needs of young children and their families from prevention to intervention.
+- Provide resources and information to help professionals address the needs of young children and their families from prevention to intervention.

-• Provide opportunity for cross-sector collaboration so professionals from multiple disciplines can connect, deeply assess, and respond to our communities’ most pressing needs.
+- Provide opportunity for cross-sector collaboration so professionals from multiple disciplines can connect, deeply assess, and respond to our communities’ most pressing needs.

 Our Focus